 After the repeal Rhode Island’s treasurer recorded another 44 slaves who enlisted.
 The 1st Rhode Island Regiment eventually totaled around 225 men including 140 who were African Americans, by far the largest percentage of blacks in an integrated military unit during the American Revolution.
 Although the 1st Rhode Island Regiment initially placed its African American soldiers in separate companies within the regiment, this process eventually gave way once more African Americans were no longer recruited.
 Slowly the entire regiment became fully integrated.

 The regiment first experienced combat at the Battle of Bloody Run Brook in Rhode Island on August 28, 1778.
 Over the next few years, however, the 1st Rhode Island remained in northern colonies as the focus of the war shifted to southern colonies.
 In 1781, Colonel Greene and a many of his black soldiers were killed in a skirmish with American loyalists; Greene's body was reported mutilated likely as punishment for having led black soldiers.
-As troop strength in General Washington’s Continental Army diminished the 1st and 2nd Rhode Island Regiments were joined to form The Rhode Island Regiment which participated at the Battle of Yorktown in 1781, the engagement which led to the British surrender and the end of the war.
+As troop strength in General Washington’s Continental Army diminished the 1st and 2nd Rhode Island Regiments were joined to form The Rhode Island Regiment which participated at the Battle of Yorktown, Virginia in 1781, the engagement which led to the British surrender and the end of the war.

 Charles Neimeyer, America goes to War: A Social History of the Continental Army (New York: NYU Press, 1997); Michael Lanning, African Americans in the Revolutionary War (New York: Citadel, 2005).